tomastormol/nunegal-frontend-test/README.md

 ✅ ProductDetails Skeleton
 ✅ ProductDetails Refactor
 ✅ Separate styles for each component
+✅ Unit tests (Vitest) for cache service, cart and search components

 ---

 ## 🔜 Upcoming Features

-- Unit tests (Vitest) for services and cart logic
+-

 ## Will I have time to do this?